 The project summary table gives a quick overview of the project's financial outlook.
 Here, both estimated income and cost are taken into account when comparing the project-related budgets to actual results.

-If you are using labor cost, the table will show both labor cost and bills under cost, otherwise cost is calculated based on bills.
+If you are using labor cost, the table will show both labor cost and bills under cost, otherwise, the cost is calculated based on bills.

 You can get to the relevant budgets by clicking on either Invoices (to the income budget) or Bills (to the cost budget).